 by Charlie Brown on Nov 25, 2013

 The floor plan is an important step in home improvement and it requires excellent execution for the homeowner’s dream to be realized.
-The plan should be detailed and considerable time should be spent in conceptualizing the floor plan.
+The plan should be detailed and considerable time should be spent on conceptualizing the floor plan.
 Good plans eliminate the requirement to guess and the designers and contractors can work better with the homeowner if the plan is concrete.

 Become Familiar with Floor Plans

 Larger additions to the kitchen mean that the homeowner desires a larger space with additional flexibility.
-This added space can be utilised for guests, work or for children or even different arrangements for the family to share their meal.
+This added space can be utilized for guests, work or for children or even different arrangements for the family to share their meal.
 There are a few basic questions such as the accessibility of the kitchen from outdoors and how easy it to take out waste and to take in groceries.
 The usage of the kitchen by the family is also an important question.
 If the idea is to get a better meal space then laying out a large enough dining space will be of primary importance.
-Homeowners with frequent guests then there may be the need of a place where people can be seated, served and entertained in a comfortable fashion.
+Homeowners with frequent guests then there may be the need for a place where people can be seated, served and entertained comfortably.
 Considerations should be made for places to pay bills from or craftwork.
 Desks with storage space which are removed from regular foot traffic will create usable space.

 The Master Bedroom

-Wherever zoning ordinances allow, people may receive clients and that will require an additional entrance in order to keep professional traffic away from the household.
+Wherever zoning ordinances allow, people may receive clients and that will require an additional entrance to keep professional traffic away from the household.
 In should consider the number of people who would be coming and utilities such as toilets should be provided.
 Storage space for office supplies should be provided to allow an uncluttered workspace.

 Sunrooms and greenhouses are excellent places for plants to grow and use to sunlight and sunrooms can also be used to simply soak some sun.
-Utilisation of the sun’s energy should be maximised and the sunroom should ideally be situated on the south side of the house.
+The utilization of the sun’s energy should be maximized and the sunroom should ideally be situated on the south side of the house.
 Insulated glass limits the loss of energy and they should be employed.
 Operable windows should be provided to allow for ventilation.
 Plumbing is the primary consideration to make while planning bathrooms and easily accessible pipes will dictate the placement of bathrooms.
-In case of multiple storeys, there should be a vertical path towards the upper floor plumbing.
+In the case of multiple stories, there should be a vertical path towards the upper floor plumbing.
 If a new bathroom is to be added to the same floor then they should be designed to share plumbing.
 Bathrooms should also be located close to all rooms.

 Olivia is an interior design specialist based out of St. Louis Park and she has been working with homeowners over the past decade, helping them improve their homes and make better use of space.
-A naturally helpful person, Olivia is available for advice related to home design and remodelling.
+A naturally helpful person, Olivia is available for advice related to home design and remodeling.